hirosystems/docs/docs/docs/how-to-guides/how-to-use-stacks-blockchain-api.md

 ## Stacks blockchain API

-All `/extended/` routes are provided by the Stacks 2.0 Blockchain API directly.
-They extend the Stacks Node API capabilities to make it easier to integrate with.
+All `/extended/` routes are provided by the Stacks 2.0 Blockchain API directly, and extend the Stacks Node API capabilities to make integration much easier.

 ## Running an API server